 Top Ten Tips for Parenting Artificial Twins Through Adoption

-Anticipate the constant question that your family will generate and the inevitable “Are they twins?”
+- Anticipate the constant question that your family will generate and the inevitable “Are they twins?”
 Decide how you are going to answer the question.
-It’s best to have a couple of different responses depending on the circumstances (grocery store produce aisle vs. dinner party)
+It is best to have a couple of different responses depending on the circumstances (grocery store produce aisle vs. dinner party)

-As tempting as it might be, don’t dress them the same.
+- As tempting as it might be, do not dress them the same.

-Every parent that I interviewed who made the decision to adopt two at once stressed how overwhelmed they felt the first year.
+- Go into this adoption knowing that you will feel overwhelmed the first year.
 Plan for this in advance by saving money for extra household help and by lowering your expectations of what you will accomplish.

 Sign up for our newsletter to have the latest and greatest adoption and infertility resources delivered to your inbox weekly.